- Ages 4+

 The south churchyard entrance is step-free, and is the recommended access for entry for wheelchair users and people who cannot negotiate the steps.

-St Paul's Cathedral has not told us if they are fully pushchair friendly.
+No, St Paul's Cathedral have stated they are not pushchair friendly.

 Assistance/Guide Dogs only